PENN CENTRAL DIESEL LOCOMOTIVE INFORMATION:

 PC LOCOMOTIVE RETIREMENT INFO:

 The PC inherited many locomotive types from the 3 pred. railroads NH, NYC, and PRR.
-The PC ran most of the locomotives they had acquired from these railroads until they broke down, besides also ordering new units (GP38-2's, some GE's, SD38's, SD40's, etc.).
+The PC ran most of the locomotives they had acquired from these railroads until they broke down, or had too many or expensive repairs, besides also ordering new units (GP38-2's, some GE's, SD38's, SD40's, etc.).
 Many of the inherited units were Limas, Baldwin’s, Fairbanks-Morse, EMD, ALCO, and GE (both electric and diesel-electric).

 The PC also retired a lot of locos from the start of the merger--either crossing-over the retirements into the PC from the pred. railroads, or the PC making new retirements.
 There were many makes and models of locomotives that were not or did not make any PC active locomotive rosters.
 This means there were, and could have been some makes and models that were stored dead/and or retired, and could still be found on the PC system in storage lines, that did not get hauled off to get traded in or torched right away.
 Some units stayed on PC property as parts suppliers as well.
 Time of stored units from as little as a few days after the 1968 PC merger and 1969 NH entry, to until the CR 1976 merger.